 BetterHelp providers use a holistic approach and a variety of therapeutic techniques to ensure that they meet your unique needs.
 If you need help developing coping skills, improving self-awareness, or facing challenges in your family, counseling can help.
 Whether you’re in Savannah, Augusta, or Atlanta, GA, or anywhere in between, contact one of the therapists below to start working with a provider licensed to practice in the Peach State.

-I am licensed in Georgia with 13 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & depression.
+I am licensed in Georgia with 5 years of professional work experience.
+I have experience in helping clients with LGBT-related issues, trauma and abuse, motivation, self-esteem, confidence, and depression, to name a few.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 How can a counselor support you?